samunemeth/E-paper-Clock/README.md

 Modes are stored in a `uint8_t`, and have constants with their names and a `*_MODE` suffix.
-A wanted mode can be written to EEPROM, to be selected on the next reboot.

 | Mode Name: | NULL | RESET | NORMAL | RESYNC | SECONDS | STOPPER | UPDATE | CRITICAL |
 | ---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |